SjoerdHekking/custom-macros-sugarcube2/Notification/README.md

 - `Argument7`: *(string)* flash container.

 1. 'flash' has a default container set to `.flash-container`.
-    - Only string are accepted.
+    - Only strings are accepted.

 **NOTE:** The element must exist before the macro is called.